-The \$1,680 million increase in net cash used in financing activities during the year ended December 31, 2017 compared to the year ended December 31, 2016 was primarily the result of cash transferred in connection with the spinoffs and \$1.1 billion of capital returned to our stockholders, which includes dividends and share repurchases, compared to \$277 million in 2016.
-In addition, during the year ended December 31, 2017, we received \$1.5 billion in proceeds from the issuance of the 2025 Senior Notes and the 2027 Senior Notes, which we used with available cash to repay in full our 2021 Senior Notes, including a redemption premium of \$42 million.
+The \$1,680 million increase in net cash used in financing activities during the year ended December 31, 2017 was primarily the result of cash transferred in connection with the spin-offs and an increase of \$809 million in capital returned to stockholders.
+In addition, during the year ended December 31, 2017, we received \$1.5 billion in proceeds from the issuance of the 2025 Senior Notes and 2027 Senior Notes, which we used with available cash to repay in full our 2021 Senior Notes, including a redemption premium of \$42 million.